a

 Note that certification to ISO 13485, while undoubtedly beneficial, is not a requirement.

 What, then, do you need to do to prepare for compliance with QMSR?
-In this Post, we will consider three situations:
+In this post, we will consider three situations:

 • What needs to be done if you don't have ISO 13485 Certification?